-Although China’s overall incidence rate is comparable to that of Japan, a wider variation in both crude and age-standardized rates is apparent when cancer registry data (1993-1997) from the 2 countries are compared (Table ).
+Although China’s overall incidence rate is comparable to that of Japan, a wider variation in both crude and age-standardized rates is apparent when cancer registry data (1993-1997) from the 2 countries are compared (Table 1).
 For example, the incidence in Changle was 145 per 100 000 people, approximately 7 times higher than in Beijing.
 The highest rates were often found in economically undeveloped rural areas in China, including Gansu, Henan, Hebei, Shanxi, and Shaanxi Provinces.
 Although gastric cancer incidence is declining in both rural and urban areas in China[16-18], the rate of decline may be slower than in developed countries.
 The number of new gastric cancer cases has been projected to increase continuously over the next 40 years because of population growth and aging.

-Table 1 Comparisons of crude and age-standardized incidence rates of gastric cancer between Japan and China (1993-1997)
+Table 1 Comparisons of crude and age-standardized incidence rates of gastric cancer between Japan and China (1993-1997).

 Risk factors for gastric cancer in Japan and China